fitztrev/trevdev/README.md

 ## Apps

-List of the applicationss that I keep installed.
+List of the applications that I keep installed.

 ### App Store
 * App2Dmg